-Innovating together is essential if we are to design a more efficient and greener industry.
+Innovating together is essential if we are to design a more efficient and lower carbon footprint industry.

 The metals and materials used are at the heart of this challenge.
 They must combine performance, durability, respect of environment and preservation of natural resources.